310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 Ahaha, yeah!
 Hip-hip-hooray~! ♪

-<th>(Whew… Thank God, the Student Council members are listening to what I say.)</th>
+<th>(Whew… I'm so glad to see that the Student Council members are listening to what I say.)</th>

 <th>(I’m a member of Trickstar, after all… We’re the ones who broke the Student Council’s influence.)</th>

 <th>(I wouldn’t blame them if they left me out of the group for being an “enemy.”)</th>

-<th>(But instead, the Vice-prez was considerate and understanding of my position — he even vouches for me.)</th>
+<th>(But instead, the Vice-Prez was considerate and understanding of my position — he even vouches for me.)</th>

 <th>(So they still accept me as another member, and I somehow got to stay in the Student Council.)</th>

 <th>(To be honest, I would just get to focus more on my idol work if they *did* kick me out, so that wouldn’t have been a problem either.)</th>

-<th>(But the Prez and Vice-prez are working as hard as they can, which is helping the Student Council get its power back.)</th>
+<th>(But the Prez and Vice-Prez are working as hard as they can, which is helping the Student Council gain back its power.)</th>

 <th>(So, considering what could come next, I should keep at it with this “Student Council Member” title, anyway.)</th>

 <th>(It’ll come in real handy when something like the revolution from spring happens again.)</th>

-<th>(I don’t dislike Student Council work, anyway~ Even though it’s basically stuff no-one would wanna do.)</th>
+<th>(I don’t dislike Student Council work, anyway~ Even though it’s basically stuff no one would wanna do.)</th>

 <th>(But I like stuff like that, soo~♪)</th>
 {% endbubble %}